DennisTrujilloDev/fs-one-post-its/README.md

 # <strong>How It's Made:</strong>
 <strong>Tech used</strong>: HTML, CSS, JavaScript, Node.js, MongoDB, Mongoose, Express

-The submission of a post-it note, created by the user, is sent to the server, and later saved to a collection on MongoDB.
-Then, the server requests the data from the database, the data is sent as a response to the front-end so that the information can be rendered dyanmically through EJS.
+The submission of a post-it note is sent to the server and later saved to a collection on MongoDB.
+The data then flows from the database to the server, then sent as a response and rendered dynamically through EJS.

 # <strong>Lesson Learned:</strong>

- I practiced using EJS, a simple templating language that allow us to generate HTML markup with Javascript.
+ I practiced using EJS and learned to not comment out JavaScript embedded into HTML on EJS files because only the HTML is commented out (not the JavaScript).